We're going to have to wait a little longer to see Dune: Part Two

 There’s also a standalone Dune prequel TV series coming to HBO Max entitled Dune: The Sisterhood although Denis V has sadly stepped down from the production, due to scheduling conflicts with Dune: Part 2.
 Chernobyl director Johan Renck is set to replace him, and Diane Ademu-John (The Haunting of Bly Manor) will act as showrunner.

-The series will explore the Bene Gesserit, a secret religious order of female witches, introduced in the first movie.
+The series will explore the witchy cult of the Bene Gesserit.
 “The TV series is a work in progress, it’s moving forward,” Denis also added.
 So far no casting, plot or release dates have been announced as of yet.

 What would Dune: Part Three cover?